 - Overpacking.
 These days, most airlines charge close to $50 for each checked bag and some even charge for carry on luggage.
 If you go over the weight limit, you’ll pay a big penalty.
 Cost aside, schlepping heavy, overstuffed bags through crowded airports and airport security is a nightmare.
 You’re traveling to be carefree and get away from everyday life, right?
 They why would you carry all of it with you on vacation?

 - Not getting travel medical insurance.
 Accidents or a sudden illness can happen any time, to anyone, even if you’re young and healthy.
 Travel insurance is especially important if you’re traveling to a country like the United States where a routine medical emergency, like a broken leg, could set you back over $15,000.
-We like World Nomads travel insurance, as they offer good prices and good coverage to travelers from over 140 countries.
+We like SafetyWing Nomad travel insurance, as they offer good prices and good coverage to travelers from over 140 countries.
+Get a quote and more info on SafetyWing here.

 - Overscheduling.
 You may be excited about your next trip, but there’s no surer way to spoil getting away from it all than trying to cram in every possible activity and sight.
 Most of us are crunched for time in our daily lives.
 Why would you want to do that to yourself on vacation?